crendon0/crendon0/README.md

 # Hi, I'm Carlos Rendon! 👋

 I'm a CS student at Western Governors University, driven by a curiosity for technology and a love for learning new things.
-Starting my journey into tech in 2024, I'm eager to apply my skills and unique experiences working in healthcare towards developing innovative technologies to improve healthcare outcomes for all.
+I started a career change into tech in 2024, eager to apply my skills and unique experiences working in healthcare towards developing innovative technologies to improve healthcare outcomes for all.

 ![crendon0's Stats](https://github-readme-stats.vercel.app/api?username=crendon0&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)